SureVett

 AI-generated fake reviews are growing roughly 80% month-over-month.

 Fakespot — the tool Mozilla reported 10 million people relied on — shut down on July 1, 2025.
-The replacements are uneven: some give every product the same score, some quietly inject affiliate tags into your Amazon URLs.
-The FTC started enforcing its Consumer Review Rule in December 2025 with fines up to $53,088 per violation, but enforcement is slow and the fakes are getting better.
+The replacements have been a mixed bag at best: some give every product the same score, some quietly inject affiliate tags into your Amazon URLs.
+The FTC started enforcing its Consumer Review Rule in December 2025 with fines up to $53,088 per violation, but enforcement is slow and the fakes keep getting better, which makes the red flags worth knowing.

 SureVett exists to give Chrome users back a trust grade they can actually read, with the reasoning behind it.